alex-bellon/wikipedia/README.md

 - [Naruto run](https://en.wikipedia.org/wiki/Naruto#Naruto_run) - a running style based on the way the characters run leaning forward with their arms behind their backs.
 - [Nils Olav](https://en.wikipedia.org/wiki/Nils_Olav) - a king penguin who resides in Edinburgh Zoo, Scotland.
 He is the mascot and colonel-in-chief of the Norwegian King's Guard.
 - [Obsolete Occupations](https://en.wikipedia.org/wiki/Category:Obsolete_occupations)
-- [Pepsi Fruit Juice Flood](https://en.wikipedia.org/wiki/Pepsi_Fruit_Juice_Flood) - a flood of 176,000 barrels (28 million litres; 7.4 million US gallons) of fruit and vegetable juices into the streets of Lebedyan, Russia and the Don River, caused by the collapse of a PepsiCo warehouse.
 - [Pink Capitalism](https://en.wikipedia.org/wiki/Pink_capitalism) - the incorporation of the LGBT movement and sexual diversity to capitalism and the market economy, viewed especially in a critical lens as this incorporation pertains to the LGBT, Western, white, and affluent, upper middle class communities and market.
-- [Storm Area 51](https://en.wikipedia.org/wiki/Storm_Area_51) - an American Facebook event that took place on September 20, 2019, at Area 51, a United States Air Force (USAF) facility within the Nevada Test and Training Range, to raid the site in a search for extraterrestrial life.
 - [Sword of Damocles](https://en.wikipedia.org/wiki/Damocles) - King who hung a sword from a string above his head to represent the constant threat involved in ruling
 - [Toilet-related injuries and deaths](https://en.wikipedia.org/wiki/Toilet-related_injuries_and_deaths)
 - [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) - an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the likely scale of assistance required for disaster recovery.

 ### Architecture
 - [Panopticon](https://en.wikipedia.org/wiki/Panopticon) - a type of institutional building and a system of control designed by the English philosopher and social theorist Jeremy Bentham in the 18th century.
 The concept of the design is to allow all prisoners of an institution to be observed by a single security guard, without the inmates being able to tell whether they are being watched.

+### Events
+- [1984 Rajneeshee bioterror attack](https://en.wikipedia.org/wiki/1984_Rajneeshee_bioterror_attack) - The deliberate contamination of salad bars at ten The Dalles, Oregon restaurants with Salmonella.
+A group of prominent followers of Bhagwan Shree Rajneesh had hoped to incapacitate the voting population of the city so that their own candidates would win the 1984 Wasco County elections.
+The incident was the first and is the single largest bioterrorist attack in United States history.
+- [Baby Tooth Survey](https://en.wikipedia.org/wiki/Baby_Tooth_Survey) - The Baby Tooth Survey was initiated by the Greater St. Louis Citizens' Committee for Nuclear Information in conjunction with Saint Louis University and the Washington University School of Dental Medicine as a means of determining the effects of nuclear fallout in the human anatomy by examining the levels of radioactive material absorbed into the deciduous teeth of children.
+- [Candy bar protest](https://en.wikipedia.org/wiki/Candy_bar_protest) - a short-lived 1947 protest by Canadian children over the increase in price of chocolate bars from five to eight cents.
+- [Capitol Hill Autonomous Zone](https://en.wikipedia.org/wiki/Capitol_Hill_Autonomous_Zone) - an occupation protest and self-declared autonomous zone in the Capitol Hill neighborhood of Seattle, Washington.
+- [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
+- [Pepsi Fruit Juice Flood](https://en.wikipedia.org/wiki/Pepsi_Fruit_Juice_Flood) - a flood of 176,000 barrels (28 million litres; 7.4 million US gallons) of fruit and vegetable juices into the streets of Lebedyan, Russia and the Don River, caused by the collapse of a PepsiCo warehouse.
+- [Storm Area 51](https://en.wikipedia.org/wiki/Storm_Area_51) - an American Facebook event that took place on September 20, 2019, at Area 51, a United States Air Force (USAF) facility within the Nevada Test and Training Range, to raid the site in a search for extraterrestrial life.

 ### Laws, Fines and Cases
 - [Buttock mail](https://en.wikipedia.org/wiki/Buttock_mail) - the colloquial term for a Scottish Poor Law tax which was introduced in 1595.
 Enforced by the ecclesiastical courts, buttock mail was levied as a fine for sexual intercourse out of wedlock.
+- [Chewbacca defense](https://en.wikipedia.org/wiki/Chewbacca_defense) - a legal strategy in which a criminal defense lawyer tries to confuse the jury rather than refute the case of the prosecutor.
 - [Crumbling skull rule](https://en.wikipedia.org/wiki/Crumbling_skull_rule) - a well-established legal doctrine used in some tort law systems.
 It holds that where a plaintiff had a condition or injury that predates the tort and would have naturally deteriorated or worsened over time (e.g. a crumbling skull), the defendant is not responsible to the degree that the condition or injury would have naturally worsened over time.
 - [Eggshell skull](https://en.wikipedia.org/wiki/Eggshell_skull) - a well-established legal doctrine in common law, used in some tort law systems, with a similar doctrine applicable to criminal law.
 The rule states that, in a tort case, the unexpected frailty of the injured person is not a valid defense to the seriousness of any injury caused to them.
 - [Stambovsky vs. Ackley](https://en.wikipedia.org/wiki/Stambovsky_v._Ackley) commonly known as the Ghostbusters ruling, is a case in the New York Supreme Court held that held that a house, which the owner had previously advertised to the public as haunted by ghosts, legally was haunted for the purpose of an action for rescission brought by a subsequent purchaser of the house